 It is a given that South Weber will need to increase its stock of moderate-income housing as the population grows.
 It seems likely that the bulk of the future demand will be met by existing dwellings as the occupants age in-place.
 There will be a limited demand for rental type dwellings.
 It is very realistic to believe the City will be able to accommodate the estimated need of 68 additional rental units.

-It is recommended that S uth Weber continue to support the existing moderate-income housing by finding appropriat not sons for the seed or rental units
+It is recommended that South Weber continue to support the existing moderate-income housing by finding appropriate locations for the needed rental units.